kdabug/sleepy-news-react-app/README.md

 #### React, React-Router, and the News, together at last!

-This app follows the following lab:
+This app follows the following lab (an example of a lesson I helped create, edit, and deliver to software engineering students):

 ## Getting Started with React:
 - Fork and Clone this repo then `cd` into the repo name.